I: Background

 - Policy 529-251: Policy on Training of Animal Users

-It is the responsibility of the Principal Investigator (PI) to ensure that all laboratory personnel working with inhalant anesthetic gases are properly trained and equipment is properly maintained and documented.
+It is the responsibility of the Principal Investigator (PI) to ensure that all laboratory personnel working with inhalant anesthetic gases are properly trained and that the equipment is properly maintained and documented.
+It is also the PI’s responsibility to ensure the appropriate scavenging systems are in place to reduce exposure to waste anesthetic gases.
+Laboratory

 For all other inhalant anesthetic gases, investigators are to consult with EH&S for guidance on personnel training and proper use and maintenance of equipment.